needle-mirror/com.unity.behavior/Documentation~/index.md

 > Unity refers to behavior trees as **behavior graphs** to highlight its advanced capabilities and added features.
 Unlike traditional behavior trees, behavior graphs in Unity Muse allow for non-linear structures where branches can merge back, enabling more complex and interconnected behaviors.

 > [!NOTE]
-> It's free to use Unity Behavior, but you need a Muse subscription to access the generative artificial intelligence (AI) features of the tool.
+> It's free to use Unity Behavior, but you need a Unity Muse subscription to access the generative artificial intelligence (AI) features of the tool.

 Explore the Unity Behavior features and get started with using behavior graphs.